Constrained Adversarial Learning for Automated Software Testing: a literature review: Search Methodology

 This section describes the methodical review process employed for both RQ1 and RQ2.
-To achieve a transparent, replicable, and complete systematic review, the PRISMA methodology \cite{Moher2015} was followed.
+To achieve a transparent, replicable, and complete literature review, a part of the PRISMA methodology \cite{Moher2015} was followed.
 Search terms were created to be used in reputable bibliographic databases, and several inclusion and exclusion criteria were defined.
 After an initial screening phase with the titles and abstracts of the found publications, their full texts were assessed for eligibility, and only then they were included in the review.